QR

 https://stage.api.payments.depay.us/payins/qr/{order_id}

 This endpoint allows you to cancel an existing QR code for a given point of sale (POS) identifier.
-By using this DELETE method, the corresponding QR code is invalidated, and any pending payment requests are effectively canceled.
+By using this DELETE method, the corresponding QR code is invalidated, and any Pending Payment requests are effectively canceled.

 order_id*